-As membership and services continued to grow, Joan Richard returned in an FSA role to support New Brunswick and Kelly Killby came on to support the Safety Group.
-Shawn Casemore joined as a member of the EMC board of directors, and Jamie Couvieau joined as the FSA to support Eastern Ontario.
-Lisa Steudle joined as a project administrator, and Michelle Nichols joined to support Kelly and Garrett with the Safety Group, and Tonya Starr joined as the FSA for the Brampton, Mississauga and GTA.
+As membership and services continued to grow, Joan Richard returned in an MCM role to support New Brunswick and Kelly Killby came on to support the Safety Group.
+Shawn Casemore joined as a member of the EMC board of directors, and Jamie Couvieau joined as the MCM to support Eastern Ontario.
+Lisa Steudle joined as a project administrator, and Michelle Nichols joined to support Kelly and Garrett with the Safety Group, and Tonya Starr joined as the MCM for the Brampton, Mississauga and GTA.

 Where are we today?
 EMC is a unique not-for-profit organization dedicated to helping manufacturers grow and become more competitive, at home and around the world.
 EMC is responsible for contributing significant knowledge, expertise and resources towards the success of over 13,000 consortium and online member manufacturers, employing hundreds of thousands of Canadians, in more than 60 consortium regions.
 EMC’s membership is coast-to-coast (in every province and territory), with a total audience of 40,000+ manufacturing employers.